refinery-platform/django_docker_engine/README-USERS.md

 JS- and a meta-reload.
 You can customize the content of this page, and the reload behavior.

-Note though, that there is no attempt to distinguish between a container that is taking its time, and one that may never start up: In either case, the user just gets the "Please wait" page by default.
+Note, though, that there is no attempt to distinguish between a container that is taking its time, and one that may never start up: In either case, the user just gets the "Please wait" page by default, and it will continue to refresh indefinitely.

 ```
 # Make sure Django is still up: